djezzzl/database_consistency/README.md

 - column is not used for BelongsTo association
 - column has not a default value
 - column has not a default function

+### UniqueIndexChecker

+Imagine your model has a uniq index in the database but doesn't have `validates :email, uniqueness: true` validation.
+In that case, you're sure that you won't have duplicated values in the database.
+But each attempt to save a duplicated value on that field will be rolled back with error raised and without `errors` on your object.
+Mostly, you'd like to catch it properly and for that uniqueness validator exists.
+This checker also support unique index on multiple columns (which should have a `validates :email, uniqueness: { scope: :last_name }` validation).

+We fail if any of following conditions are satisfied:
+- there is no uniqueness validation for the column(s)

 ### BelongsToPresenceChecker